-Canadians have the right to expect that when they have a legal problem or find themselves before the Courts, they should be able to obtain professional legal services to help them navigate the complex system of laws and procedures.
-It is recognized that barriers to access to legal services exist for far too many people.
+Canadians have the right to expect that when they have a legal problem or find themselves before the Courts, professional legal services will be available to help them navigate the complex system of laws and procedures.
+Yet barriers to access to legal services exist for far too many people.

-Increasing access to legal services is a complex problem that involves many institutions that are involved in the administration of justice including the Courts, governments, the legal profession, and law societies.
+Increasing access to legal services is a complex challenge that involves many institutions involved in the administration of justice, including the courts, governments, the legal profession, and law societies.

-As a member of the National Action Committee on Access to Justice in Civil and Family Matters, a broad-based committee established by the Chief Justice of the Supreme Court of Canada, the Federation helps to provide national leadership in identifying and promoting initiatives to improve access.
-After five years of work, the Action Committee on Access to Justice in Civil and Family Matters released its final report on October 8, 2013.
+As a member of the Action Committee on Access to Justice in Civil and Family Matters, a broad-based national committee established by the former Chief Justice of the Supreme Court of Canada, the Right Honourable Beverley McLachlin, the Federation helps to provide national leadership in identifying and promoting initiatives to improve access.
+Its 2013 report, ACCESS TO CIVIL & FAMILY JUSTICE – A Roadmap for Change, set out a broad road map for reform while recognizing that change must come at a local level.
+The report identified six guiding principles for tackling the access crisis: